mriot/feed-to-webhook/README.md

 Since Twitter.com doesn't offer (free) RSS feeds, you could use a community-run [Nitter](https://github.com/zedeus/nitter) instance instead.
 You can find a list of instances here <https://status.d420.de/>.

-Some platforms, like Discord or Telegram, don't show previews for Twitter links.
-But there's a cool service called [FixTweet](https://github.com/FixTweet/FixTweet) that can help with that.

 > These public nitter instances shouldn't be used for scraping, as mentioned here <https://status.d420.de/about#api>.
 > If you plan to use this script on a larger scale, you might want to think about hosting your own nitter instance.